cfe84/autobob/README.md

 13) Copy again, then run again.
 14) At this stage if it works it's a miracle.
 But if it does, it's gonna send a message from slackbot that looks like below
 15) Also the tool pre-dates Clean Architecture, so if you wanna add it, have at it.
+16) Alternatively you can use `bobify.sh` which just formats what's in your clipboard (and also works only on Mac)

 # Example